dtecoder46/KVC/README.md

 with the input color into the Vue file, and then uses the input to write CSS syntax that makes the web- site background take on the same color as the input.
-The input is stored into a custom C++ database, completing the first run
+The input is stored into a custom database, completing the first run
 ### 3.2 Second Run
 On the second run, C++ extracts the previous data